What are Ethers?

 - Asymmetrical ethers – Two different groups attached to either side of an oxygen atom.

-Earlier, most of the compounds with the same structural formula were known by different names depending on the regions where they were synthesized.
+Earlier, most of the compounds with the same structural formula were known by different names depending on the regions where they were synthesised.
 This naming system was very trivial since it raised a lot of confusion.
 Finally, a common naming system enlisting standard rules was set up by IUPAC (The International Union for Pure and Applied Chemistry) for the naming of compounds.
 This method of naming is IUPAC naming or IUPAC nomenclature.
-Nomenclature of ethers revolves around two standard ways of naming:
+The nomenclature of ethers revolves around two standard ways of naming:

 - Common nomenclature